 Before you can start engaging event attendees, go to your Workspace and set up the Pigeonhole for your event.
 Define the event name and timezone as well as the Event Passcode, which your audience will use to access the Pigeonhole Live platform during the event.

 Next, create sessions according to your event agenda.
 Pigeonhole Live offers 3 types of interactive sessions that you can use to engage attendees – Q&As, Polls and Surveys.
 Customise your agenda to best suit your needs by nesting sessions in other sessions and including non-interactive sessions such as welcome addresses and meal breaks.

 We have a section with step-by-step instructions dedicated to guide you through this setup process.

 Turn on Test Mode anytime before your first session goes live (determined by the start time) to conduct your technical run.
 Test Mode allows you to test your set-up before the event, allowing you to post test data via the Audience Web App, check out the display on the Projector Panel, and practise using the Moderator and Admin Panels to manage responses.

 When you’re done testing the platform, you can turn off Test Mode or allow the Pigeonhole to go live automatically (not recommended).
 When Test Mode is turned off, all test data will be removed.
 Learn more about using Test Mode for technical runs.

 Manage your event

-We’ve prepared resources available for download customised for your event in your Dashboard.
-Find this in the Run section of each Pigeonhole in your Dashboard.
+We’ve prepared resources available for download customised for your event in your Workspace.
+Find this in the Run section of each Pigeonhole.
 These will help guide you through the setup of the Panels on your devices.
 We also include our tried and tested way to quickly introduce Pigeonhole Live to your event attendees.
 Read more about the resources provided.